zoisite-rb/zoisite-rb/guides/source/threading_and_code_execution.md

 Automatic Concurrency
 ---------------------

-Rails automatically allows various operations to be performed at the same time.
+Zoisite automatically allows various operations to be performed at the same time.

 When using a threaded web server, such as the default Puma, multiple HTTP requests will be served simultaneously, with each request provided its own